pridumkuvatyj/yandexMusicPlaylistHelper/README.md

-# YouTrack Helper
+# Yandex Music Playlist Helper
-A Google Chrome extension to simplify adding tracks to playlists on Yandex Music
+A Google Chrome extension to simplify adding tracks to playlists on Yandex Music.
+It displays a fullscreen playlist chooser with fuzzy search when you add a track to playlist.